A Fun Day of Volunteering and Community…Join us!

 2) Adult volunteers (18+)

 Our legacy mission is to build community engagement and give back through volunteerism.
 It takes a Village to organize thousands on Parade Day.
 Grateful to thousands of volunteer hours and annual fundraising that keeps SCPOC thriving year after year, creating lifelong memories across generations.
-It's the community's love of volunteerism that makes SCPOC a success every year—THANK YOU!
+It's the community's love of volunteerism that makes SCPOC a success every year—THANK YOU for your consideration!

-Scroll down to see the selection of Parade Day Volunteer Jobs and to sign up below.
+Scroll down to shop the list of volunteer jobs and sign up below.

 We need maximum of 150 volunteers on Parade Day.